jupyter-book/jupyter-book/docs/customize/config.md

-# Configure and customize your book
+# Book-wide configuration

-Now that you've built a book, you may wish to trigger different kinds of behavior.
 In Jupyter Book, most configuration is controlled with a **Configuration YAML file (`_config.yml`)**.
 This file controls a number of options that you may use to configure your book.